There are particular places where skilled English writers are still likely to wrongly add or drop a comma

 COMMON PROBLEMS WITH COMMAS

-1. Using a Comma after a Long Subject
+1. Comma after a Long Subject

 Verb subjects (see 12.
 Singular and Plural Verb Choices) can be long or short, but only long ones are a problem.
 Consider this example (underlined):